What makes the Cambridge History of Art course so special?

 Besides History of Art (which is by no means a prerequisite), subjects such as History, English, Classics and Modern Languages are especially pertinent and useful.
 The typical offer at A-level is A*AA, with the A* to be in an essay-based subject (and not, for example, in Art and Design).
 We can advise you in case of uncertainty as to what constitutes an essay-based subject.

 Is there an Admissions Assessment for History of Art?

 Yes – all applicants invited to interview are required to take an Cambridge College registered written assessment for History of Art.
 You will not need to register in advance for this assessment and the Colleges will provide details directly to you.

 How should I prepare for interview at Newnham?

-The aim of the interview is for you to demonstrate your potentialand to show a genuine passion for, and commitment to, the subject.
+The aim of the interview is for you to demonstrate your potential and to show a genuine passion for, and commitment to, the subject.
 It is important to be able to demonstrate this, perhaps through a familiarity with your local galleries or buildings.
-You will also be required to take a written assessment in which you will be asked to comment on two pairs of images of works of art, in order to show your analytical skills.
+You would normally be invited during the interview to comment on, compare and contrast a set of images, in order to show your analytical skills.
 Again, this would not be a test of knowledge as such but more of your ability to respond with strong visual awareness.